FIWARE/tutorials.IoT-Sensors/README.md

 The **Motion Sensor** within the store is not an actuator - it does not respond to commands, however it does actively measure the number of customers passing by.
-If the door is unlocked, the **Motion Sensor** will detect movement and send Ultralight measurements back up to the IoT Broker.
+If the door is unlocked, the **Motion Sensor** will detect movement and send JSON measurements back up to the IoT Broker.

 The Northbound HTTP requests generated by the **Motion Sensor** can be also viewed on the device monitor page.